 While the mental health symptoms associated with PMS have also recently been proven to be associated with contraceptive pill use, during the luteal phase it can often be attributed to hormone imbalance.

 During PMS, that stress can impact our body’s ability to regulate hormones effectively – the additional cortisol and other stress hormones can upset functioning levels of progesterone.
-Progesterone is our “feel good” hormone, so when it goes too low, too quickly in our luteal phase, it can feel like pms is getting the best of us.
+Progesterone is our “feel good” hormone, so when it goes too low, too quickly in our luteal phase, it can feel like PMS is getting the best of us.

 Of course, in our bodies, a state of health can be also described as a state of balance.
-For a healthy luteal phase, progesterone needs to be in proportion to estradiol (oestrgen).
+For a healthy luteal phase, progesterone needs to be in proportion to estradiol (oestrogen).
 For those suffering from symptoms during the lead up to their period, it has been shown that high estradiol and lutenising hormones can be an underlying factor in why PMS symptoms are severe.

 A deficiency in B vitamins, particularly B6, can make it difficult for the body to make sufficient progesterone during ovulation, leading to those luteal phase blues.
 On top of that, B6 is also needed to make neurotransmitters, including seretonin and GABA, both of which help keep our emotions and mind happy and healthy.
 An easily correctable vitamin deficiency can be a cause in a stressful PMS phase.

-All it can take to shift the beliefs in our mind can be finding 5 minutes a day to make time for nourishing and loving your body.
+All it can take to shift the beliefs in our mind can be finding five minutes a day to make time for nourishing and loving your body.
 Finding that time to take a few minutes to observe our cycles and support our bodies can be incredibly difficult, like creating any new habit.
-I promise you’ll be rewarded if you can – even if it means taking a guided meditation into the bathroom at work and locking the door for 5 minutes!
+I promise you’ll be rewarded if you can – even if it means taking a guided meditation into the bathroom at work and locking the door for five minutes!